Funding and Financing Options for Full Lead Service Line Replacement

 EPA’s 2024 Lead and Copper Rule Improvements (LCRI) require the replacement of all public and private portions of lead service lines (LSLs) by 2037—spurring urgent action from municipalities and utilities.

-While the federal Infrastructure Investment and Jobs Act (IIJA) allocated $15 billion for lead pipe replacement, the estimated national cost of replacing more than 9.2 million LSLs may exceed $90 billion.
+While the federal Infrastructure Investment and Jobs Act (IIJA) allocated $15 billion for lead pipe replacement, the estimated national cost of replacing between 4 million and 9.2 million LSLs may exceed $40 billion-$90 billion.
 Bridging that gap will require additional funding, especially for under-resourced communities that have long faced barriers to traditional infrastructure financing and have not received their fair share of federal resources.

 Our policy brief synthesizes practices and policies from cities and utilities that are creatively combining traditional and non-traditional funding and financing mechanisms to overcome legal, financial, and logistical barriers to covering LSL replacement costs.